Iherrbenza/SMB100A_Python/README.md

 # SMB100A_Python
-Python scrip to interface a RF&MW generator, Rohde&amp Schwarz SMB100A, via serial (Visa).
+Python script to interface a RF&MW generator, Rohde&amp Schwarz [SMB100A](https://www.rohde-schwarz.com/us/products/test-and-measurement/analog-signal-generators/rs-smb100a-microwave-signal-generator_63493-9379.html#:~:text=The%20compact%2C%20versatile%20R%26S%C2%AE,purity%20and%20high%20output%20power.&text=The%20R%26S%C2%AESMB100A%20is,analog%20microwave%20signal%20is%20needed.), via serial (Visa).
-The class allows to control the intrument in different ways:
+As well files to integrate with [Labscript](https://github.com/labscript-suite) The class allows to control the intrument in different ways:
 Enable or disable the output.

 Set the frequency and power output in CW: